nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 {{I-D.thomson-webpush-http2}} protocol has been proposed to enable delivering the events required by W3C Web Push API {{PushAPI}}.

-Also, emergency alerting is an apparently important feature of telecommunication network such as cellular networks, allowing the governments or authorities to send a warnings of natural disaster or accident.
+Also, Emergency notifications is an important feature of telecommunications networks such as cellular networks, allowing the governments and public safety entities to send many type of warnings. (e.g. natural disaster, accident, abductions, etc)

-This document will describe various use cases and requirements of emergency notification system using Web Push.
+This document will describe various use cases and requirements of emergency notification systems using Web Push.

 # Terminology